JordanFrecon/jordanfrecon.github.io/_courses/statistical-inference.md

 ## <i class="fas fa-exclamation-triangle"></i> Prerequisites

 It is necessary to have prior knowledge in Probabilities.
 As such, it is advised to be proficient in
-- random variables and usual distributions
+- random variables and usual distributions (normal, Bernoulli, etc.)
 - expectation (variance, conditional expectation, etc.)
 - convergence of random variables (law of large numbers, central limit theorem, etc.)
+- probability distribution, cumulative distribution function, etc.

 ## <i class="fas fa-bookmark"></i> Educational Goals